INTRODUCTION

 Nancy’s debut, full-length poetry collection, I’d Rather Be Lightning, was published by GASHER Press in March 2023.
 She had previously published two chapbooks, Bearing the Juice of It All (Finishing Line Press, 2016) and Rampant (Sadie Girl Press, 2014).
 Her third (unpublished) chapbook, Good Darkness, was named a Semi-Finalist in the Sunken Garden chapbook contest with Tupelo Press in 2021.

-When the COVID-19 pandemic struck, Nancy was spurred into action and quickly pivoted to teaching her Surprise the Line poetry classes on Zoom.
+Since 2017, Nancy has been offering community poetry workshops through her organization Surprise the Line.
+When the COVID-19 pandemic struck in 2020, Nancy was spurred into action and quickly pivoted to teaching her Surprise the Line poetry classes on Zoom.
 She led a donation-based writing workshop called Rise & Shine for 3 months and created a space for the literary community and beyond to come together and find solace and companionship while sheltering in place.

 Nancy has performed poetry in diverse venues, from barber shops to pizza parlors to college campuses to art museums.
 She has had poems published in numerous journals and anthologies, including Radar Poetry, Confrontation Magazine, The Rusty Toque, and Stirring.

 Alongside her work in the literary world, Nancy has completed Council I training for facilitators with the Center for Council.
-In 2021, she completed the Climate Corps Reality Training and became the hub coordinator for Sunrise Long Beach in 2022.
+In 2021, she completed the Climate Corps Reality Training and served as the hub coordinator for Sunrise Long Beach from 2022-23.
 Over a decade of community activism, she has co-founded multiple nonprofit arts organizations, including the Long Beach Literary Arts Center.

 Pre-pandemic, Nancy hosted a biannual reading series at the Long Beach Public Library, “Off the Page: The Story Behind the Stanzas.”
 She has been a guest speaker at Occidental College, OCSA, UCLA, Cal State Fullerton, Mt.
 San Antonio College, and others.
-She’s served as a guest poetry judge for the OCSA Poetry Slam.
+She’s served as a guest poetry judge for the OCSA Poetry Slam, among others.

 Nancy also works as a freelance writer and editor.
 She has a degree in sociology from UC Santa Cruz and lives in Long Beach, California.
 Her work is largely inspired by the magic and power of the natural world.